 Once you hit Bosch’s flagship 800 Series, you’ll begin to notice advanced features and visible quality enhancements.
 These include better racking setups, a flexible interior, and insanely quiet operation.
 You’ll also quickly notice a higher price tag to go along with all these advanced features.

 The luxurious Bosch Benchmark series dishwashers have a price range from $1,099 to $2,099.
 However, Bosch runs even more generous promotions with the Benchmark line.

 Samsung Dishwasher Pricing

 Samsung offers only 18 dishwashers with prices ranging from $400 to $999.

-Above this level, you’ll find the DW80M9550US and DW80M9960US.
-These models offer incredibly quiet operation at 42 dBA, plus all of the trademark Samsung features.
+Above this level, you’ll find the DW80R9950US.
+This model offers incredibly quiet operation at 39 dBA, plus all of the trademark Samsung features.
 Prices range in the $800-$1,000 neighborhood.

 If you’re looking for a high-end machine that hasn’t lost sight of the main function of a dishwasher, both Bosch and Samsung will have you covered.
 Bosch brings a decades-old lineage of high quality dishwashers to your kitchen, but Samsung brings high-tech experience and a cutting-edge approach that’s sure to delight you as well.